 “I remember I was lost in Nepal because a hiking trail disappeared and I ended up walking through people’s yards in a tiny village.
-A woman came out and I thought she would yell at me for being on her property, but she invited me in for tea!
-That would never happen where I grew up.” – Michelle, A travel writer
+A woman came out, and I thought she would yell at me for being on her property, but she invited me in for tea!
+That would never happen where I grew up.” – Michelle, a travel writer

 Welcome to the first interview from Heaven Himalaya travel interview series of our favorite travel bloggers around the world.
 Meet Michelle, a travel writer.
 She writes for a travel blog, Full Time Explorer.
 Originally from New York, her adventurous nature brought her to the beautiful nation and tied a knot with Nepal.
 Through the interview, you will know more about Michelle, her journey from New York, the USA to Kathmandu, Nepal, and the differences between living in New York and living in Nepal.
-Further, she will be sharing her ride to starting a travel blog.
+Further, she will share her ride to starting a travel blog.

-What was the first trip you remember taking in Nepal and how old were you?
+What was the first trip you remember taking in Nepal, and how old were you?

 What made you stay in Nepal?

 After visiting, I fell completely in love with this country.
 I met a few locals who showed me areas that were off the beaten path.
 I really loved seeing village life and enjoying its simplicity.
 In New York City, everything is done at the fastest speed.
-You walk to work fast, you eat fast, you run from one place to another.
+You walk to work fast; you eat fast; you run from one place to another.
 It was so nice to slow down in Nepal.
 If something went wrong, people just shrugged and said “Ke Garne?”
 (What to do?) and then went on with their days.
-In New York City, if something went wrong I would go into problem-solving mode and fix the issue in a matter of minutes.
+In New York City, if something went wrong, I would go into problem-solving mode and fix the issue in a matter of minutes.
 It was nice to see that the word doesn’t end if you take a breath and wait for things to sort themselves out.

 I was in Nepal for two months on my first visit.
-I wanted to stay longer but I had plans to meet my friends in Vietnam.
+I wanted to stay longer, but I had plans to meet my friends in Vietnam.
 After Vietnam, I returned home for a few months to spend time with my family.
 When it was time to travel again, I didn’t want to go anywhere except Nepal.
 I ended up spending 5 months in Nepal and did the Mera Peak Trek and the Annapurna Circuit Trek.
-I also made some local friends and I ended up meeting my husband.
-I returned the following year for 5 months and during that trip, I got engaged.
-The next year we got married!
+I also made some local friends, and I ended up meeting my husband.
+I returned the following year for 5 months and during that trip; I got engaged.
+The next year, we got married!

 I was also surprised by how people lived.
 In the villages, people have really basic accommodation and they have to work really hard to survive, but they also have this spirit about them.
 In NYC we make good money and our jobs don’t involve a lot of physical labor, but people are burnt out and usually aren’t that happy.
-It was so interesting to see people who felt genuine joy even though they didn’t own much.
+It was so interesting to see people who felt genuine joy even though they owned little.
 That really changed the way I see things.
 Family, friends, and good health are so much more important than a big house and lots of stuff.